aplteam/Tatin/docs/SyntaxReference.md

 If a package is installed twice, once with an alias and once without, running `]UnInstallPackage` on either of them does not uninstall the package but removes just the reference to it.
 Only when the other one is uninstalled as well is the package actually removed.

 To keep things simple Tatin performs the following steps:
 1. Checks whether the package ID is mentioned in the dependency file.
-If not an error is thrown.
+If not an error is thrown
-3. Removes `packagedID` from the dependency file.
+3. Removes `packagedID` from the dependency file
-4. Re-compile the build list based on the new dependency file.
+4. Re-compile the build list based on the new dependency file
-5. Removes all packages that are not mentioned in the build list anymore.
+5. Removes all packages that are not mentioned in the build list anymore

 Returns a two-item vector: